smartsreenath/Raspberry-Pi-SMB/README.md

 ![This is an image](https://i.imgur.com/D5PtikB.jpg)

-23. That is it.. enjoy
+23. That is it.. enjoy :stethoscope: